 Wright State University

 Dayton, OH 45435-0001

 What are the admission criteria for transfer students?

-Transfer applicants who are planning on attending Dayton Campus should have a minimum GPA of 2.0; however, our more competitive baccalaureate programs require a higher GPA, specific prerequisites, and more.
+Transfer applicants planning to attend the Dayton Campus should have a minimum GPA of 2.0.
+However, our more competitive bachelor's degree programs require a higher GPA, specific prerequisites, and more.
 Applicants must also be in good standing at their previous institution.
 Check out specific entrance requirements for individual programs.
-For a complete list of application requirements, visit the Undergraduate Admissions website.
+For a complete list of application requirements, visit the undergraduate admissions website.

 Who is my advisor?

-One of the most important resources for students is their academic advisor.
-The academic advisor knows the curriculum and can assist students both with scheduling and staying on track for graduation.
-The academic advisor can also answer a variety of questions relative to major, minor, and certificate curricula.
+One of your most important resources for students is your academic advisor.
+The academic advisor knows the curriculum and can assist you with scheduling and staying on track for graduation.
+The academic advisor can also answer a variety of your questions relative to major, minor, and certificate curricula.